 Warren had 0.32 million shares of KACC in his portfolio, at an average price of $34.6 in 1977.
 Its share price fell more than 70% during 1978.
 However, Buffett, instead of panicking, utilized this opportunity to triple his investment in KACC.
 He bought 0.72 million additional shares at $9.25 and brought down his average cost of purchase from $34.6 to $17.0.

-This investing behavior of not panicking in face of market fall and buying heavily into stocks of good companies at lower attractive prices is the single most important quality expected from stock market investors.
+This investing behaviour of not panicking in face of market fall and buying heavily into stocks of good companies at lower attractive prices is the single most important quality expected from stock market investors.
 If an investor develops this quality as a habit, then she can create significant wealth from stock markets.

 5) Institutional Investors are not Always Right.